 To support teaching and learning in both its college prep and CTE programs, Singley Academy’s library collection includes digital resources from TexQuest, a state-supported consortium that provides Texas K-12 public schools and open-enrollment charter schools with access to databases, e-books and other digital content.

 Among these resources is PrepSTEP for High Schools, an online learning platform from EBSCO LearningExpress that includes practice tests, tutorials, e-books and other materials for academic skill-building, college and career exploration, college admissions test prep, occupational exam prep, military exploration and preparation, and workplace skills development.
-Since the PrepSTEP roll out earlier this year, nearly 500 students and teachers at Singley Academy have created user accounts.
+Since the PrepSTEP roll out in 2019, nearly 500 students and teachers at Singley Academy have created user accounts.

 Career Exploration and Preparation

 According to Librarian Joe Pendleton, many of Singley Academy’s CTE programs require students to obtain career certification as part of their coursework.
 For example, students wishing to pursue a career in culinary arts must pass a food handling certification test.
 PrepSTEP for High Schools offers ServSafe® Food Handler Practice Exams and a Culinary Arts Practice Exam that tests students’ knowledge of basic culinary concepts, weights and measures, kitchen organization, plating principles and food safety.

 Similarly, students who want to become emergency medical technicians (EMTs) must pass the National Registry EMT exam, for which PrepSTEP also offers two practice tests.
 Students will also find practice tests for licensure exams in the allied health fields, nursing, law enforcement and more.